niven/mergesort/README.md

 The mergesorts still have a lot of innefficient code though.
 Next step is to see if I can actually find any effect from L1/2/3 caches.

+# Update 6: Timsort
+results_6.png

+Timsort (http://bugs.python.org/file4451/timsort.txt) is the sort used by Python.
+This sort purports to be fast on "Real World Data", on of which is a dataset that has internal order (subsets of it are already sorted).
+Performance is pretty good and beating out mergesort which is nice.
+It doesn't get better that qsort though.
+Maybe it'll get better with saw_down (which qsort should be bad at).

 # Building

     make all